rilianx/ibex-lib/plugins/param-estim/README.md

 ParamEstim
 ======
-This is a README for knowledge on how to use this plugin on ibex solver.
+This is a README  knowledge on how to use this plugin on ibex solver.

 ## Configuration

 ### Default build

 Must change "source" variable to set example to execute on file wscript on folder "param-estim".

 `source = bld.path.ant_glob ("examples/**/robust_estim1.cpp")`